kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 If you're unsure of these steps, don't worry.
 Please see the [Setup guide](../get-started/setup-guide.html).

 This example is loosely based on the genealogy example that we use throughout our documentation.
 You can find the full example, including data and ontology, in the [sample-datasets repo on Github](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).
-However, we are not going to load the data and ontology at this point, but initially we will simply show how to work with Graql to set up an ontology and add some data to a graph.
+However, we are not going to load the complete data and ontology here, but we will simply show how to work with Graql to set up an ontology and add some data to a graph.
+This is a basic "quick start" example to illustrate addition of an ontology and some data to Grakn, using the Graql shell.

+## Using the Graql Shell

-## Ontology
+### Adding an Ontology

 We are going to add ontology concepts for some people, their notable events (when they are born, get married, have children, die) and relationships (children, parents, spouses).